 If he says, “I don’t want to, I want you you to do it,” which is likely to be the first response.
 You shrug and smile and say “I’m so sorry, I’m glad to help you with this but we have to do this together.
 You’re quite capable of this, and you want to be able to do the things that big kids do.”
 You don’t give in.
 If you give in, if he has a tantrum, saying, “You need to do it for me!” then you simply don’t do it.

 MOLLY: What if the response is: “I’m tired, can you do it for me?”

 DR. RUTHERFORD: You just say, “I’m sorry you’re tired.
 If you’re that tired, maybe you need to go upstairs (or to your room) and take a nap.
 But if you want to get dressed, I’m more than happy to help you with it, but we have to do it together.”
 This is so that he begins to have a more active role in taking care of himself.

 And this can apply to all kinds of things.
 Like making the bed in the morning.
 You can do it together.

 MOLLY: Then at some point you stop doing it together, and they start doing it by themselves?

-MOM: Yes, right but for some kids they’ll do it by themselves automatically because they really enjoy the mastery of it.
+DR. RUTHERFORD: Yes, right but for some kids they’ll do it by themselves automatically because they really enjoy the mastery of it.
 If you have a child that’s really into dependency, then you’ll have to start off doing it together.
 To get him to do the task all by himself straight away is probably not going to work, and then you’ll get into a real battle and it will become a mess.
 You want to be careful not to spark off a series of neverending battles between a parent and child.